Biggest Horns (Cattle)

 9'6"<--longest precisely measured horns

 This is the largest precisely measured spread that I have found any record of other than the picture below which is also reported to measure nine foot six inches.
+This is almost certainly West's most famous steer, Geronimo.

 1913: No Name